titanscouting/red-alliance-mobile/README.md

 ### Running the app
 4. In Xcode, open the Xcode **workspace** file `ios/RedAlliance.xcworkspace`.
 5. Click the play button in the toolbar.

+# Build Production Releases
+These releases bundle all JS assets with the app, minify all code, and create an Android App Bundle (AAB) file.
+This file can then be uploaded to the Google Play developer console for release to the public.

+## Android
+1. Navigate to the `android` folder.
+2. In a terminal window, execute `./gradlew assembleRelease`.

+## iOS
+Building iOS releases is not supported at this time.